If you’re looking gnome idea, this Dollar Tree Easy Gnome DIY is it! Honey, you’ve hit the jackpot. This post is a 2-for-1.

 A few months ago I scored this red and white buffalo check fabric at Dollar Tree and I knew it was perfect for this DIY.

 I laid out my fabric and basically guessed at the placement and started gluing.
 I finished it all off with button eyes and a bell nose!
 He isn’t your typical gnome but he has a gnome feel.
 Which I sorta love.

 The possibilities are ENDLESS when you DIY!

 Think outside the box and start creating things that come to mind.
-Trust me, you will have the absolute best time making things like this, especially at fall and Christmas time. (which is my favorite times of the year)
+Trust me, you will have the absolute best time making things like this, especially in fall and Christmas time. (which are my favorite times of the year)